knpuniversity/micro-symfony/knpu/app-bundle-annotations.md

 ## Routing

 Cool - that's the last time you'll need to do that.
 Now let's create a page.
 Open `routing.yml`.
-I want to keep things as small as possible: minimizing code and especially minimizing files.
-So I'll use annotation routing.
+To minimize the number of files I need to touch I'll use annotation routing.
 If you prefer YAML, you can start adding your routes here, point them to controller classes and be on your way.

 For us, add an import: `resource: @AppBundle/Controller` with `type: annotation`:

 [[[ code('3f75ab838c') ]]]

-In `AppBundle`, create the `Controller` directory and a new class in there called... how about... `MighyMouseController` after something else that's small, but can kick
+In `AppBundle`, create the `Controller` directory and a new class in there called `MighyMouseController` in honor of another small, but powerful thing.
-butt:

 [[[ code('') ]]]